 You can actually increase the percentage of worm castings in the mixture without having a big impact on the overall cost of the grow.
-If you’re already using a commercial super soil mixture, you won’t really notice a difference on the cost by increasing the worm castings percentage.
+If you’re already using a commercial super soil mixture, you won’t really notice a difference in money by increasing the worm castings percentage.
 You will, however, notice a difference in how easy it is to grow cannabis and the yield of the plant.

 All Worm Castings Work the Same – One of the biggest misconceptions in the growing community is that all worm castings are the same.
 Nothing could be further from the truth.

-Pure earthworm castings (not vermicompost from red wiggler worms) has a much higher microbial count and nutritional density.
+Pure earthworm castings (not vermicompost from red wiggler worms) have a much higher microbial count and nutritional density.
 Simple Grow worm castings are produced in a controlled environment with a controlled, premium diet for the worms.
-This creates the finest castings with consistent nutrition for the plants.
+This creates the finest manure with consistent nutrition for the plants.

-If you’re used to using cheap, generic worm castings from the big box store, you’ll be shocked at the difference in growth you get from Simple Grow castings.
+If you’re used to using cheap, generic worm castings from the big box store, you’ll be shocked at the results you get from Simple Grow castings.
 Not all castings are created equally.

-If you’re growing in draught conditions or simply don’t want to use as much water, worm castings will help a lot!
-The structure of the castings absorbs water instead of letting it all flow through and drain out.
+If you’re growing in drought conditions or simply don’t want to use as much water, worm castings will help a lot with water retention!
+The texture of the castings absorbs water instead of letting it all flow through and drain out.
 By mixing in worm castings at a 20% or higher threshold, you’ll be able to get water to the roots of the plant when needed.
 If you forget to water once in a while, this will bail you out!